naivomah3/yellowpage-harvesting/README.md

 #....
 ```

-- To use the `scrapy-proxy-pool`, install it via `pip` and add the following settings in the `DOWNLOADER_MIDDLEWARES` section
+- [`scrapy-proxy-pool`](https://pypi.org/project/scrapy-proxy-pool/) can also be used to skirt firewall rules by the use of Proxies.
+Install it via `pip` and add the following settings in the `DOWNLOADER_MIDDLEWARES` section
 ```bash
 pip install scrapy-proxy-pool
 ```